asib-hasan/event-management/README.md

 This is a simple **Event Management System** built with **Raw PHP**, following the **MVC architecture**.

+Project Overview

+The Event Management System allows users to create, manage, and participate in events.
+Authenticated users can organize events, while any user can view and register for them.
+The system ensures smooth event management with essential features like authentication, event registration, and attendee list downloads.

+Features

+1. Event Creation & Management

+Authenticated users can create their own events.

+Users can edit, update, and delete their events.

+2. Event Participation

+Any visitors can view available events, register for them.

+Users can register for any event of their choice.

+3. Attendee Management

+Authenticated users can download the list of attendees for their events in CSV format.

 ## **Setup Instructions**

 ### **Prerequisites**